 The 2022 Francis Johnson Innovation Fellowships invite contemporary responses to a major work in the Library Company’s collection: a ca. 1820 manuscript of musical compositions by the noted 19th-century African American composer and bandleader Francis (Frank) Johnson (1792–1844)—one of the leading American musicians of the pre-Civil War era.

-The Library Company’s Johnson manuscript (on public display until October 14, 2022) is the most substantive extant handwritten record of the composer’s work.
+The Library Company’s Johnson manuscript is the most substantive extant handwritten record of the composer’s work.
 It contains some seventy pages of compositions, including marches and dance tunes, arranged for piano.
 It was a gift from Johnson to the Philadelphia socialite Phoebe Ann Ridgway Rush (1799–1857) in 1820, just after her marriage to Dr. James Rush.
 The manuscript was acquired by the Library Company as part a major collection of Rush family papers included in the 1869 bequest of James Rush.
 A fully digitized version is available here.

 Dr. Uchenna Ngwe and Brent White, the Library Company’s 2022 Francis Johnson Innovation Fellows, are both musicians, performers, scholars, and educators—one British, one American, one working in the classical tradition, the other in the jazz tradition.
 They bring new and complementary perspectives to the Johnson manuscript and to Johnson’s life and larger body of work.